Carrizozo, New Mexico: it's just two hours away

 Malpais Nature Trail

 If you’re visiting Carrizozo, there’s a pretty good chance that you’ve either been driving for a few hours, or you will be driving for a few hours that day.
-So, why not stretch your legs on a short nature trail in an interesting lava landscape before or after your drive?
-Well, that’s the thought that crossed my mind.
-I was short on time, so I decided to do a very short, easy, one-mile loop known as the Malpais Nature Trail.
+This is a great place to get out and stretch your legs.
+I was short on time, so I decided to do an easy, one-mile loop known as the Malpais Nature Trail.

 Malpais Nature Trail at the Valley of Fires Recreation Area